HenriqueBBrum/Offline-HTTPS-simulator/README.md

-HTTPS simulator with diffie-hellman key exchange and aes encryption.
+HTTPS simulator with Diffie-Hellman key exchange and AES 128b encryption.
-Read .hpp files for more info about each function
+Read .hpp files for more info about each class and its methods.

 ## Prerequisites